GovTechSG/techpass-user-docs/docs/reset-security-verification-for-wog-account.md

-# Reset security verification for Whole of Government (WOG) account
+# Reset security verification for Whole-of-Government (WOG) account

 Public officers may have to reset security verification for their WOG account in the following cases: